 - Nonfat milk powder

 I don’t want to make up a reason.
 Truthfully, I’m not sure why this works.
 I knew why the gelatin worked.
 It was made to hold the shape and is used in mousse recipes and all sorts of dishes to hold a shape and mold.
 This, however, is not so clear.

 The best answer that I have found is that it adds protein to the mixture, which supports the cream when it is whipped.
 If you know an answer, please, I’d love to know in the comments below.

 If you are wondering where to get it, it’s just sold at the grocery store.
 It’s called Powdered Milk or instant milk and comes in a box or bag.
 Usually, I find it near the baking ingredients and other canned milk.
 It doesn’t matter if it’s nonfat or full fat.
 It looks like this –

-What’s the difference in heavy cream and whipping cream?
+What’s the difference between heavy cream and whipping cream?

 According to The Joy of Baking, heavy cream has more fat than whipping cream.
 Heavy cream is 36% – 40% fat and whipping cream is 30% fat.
 You can also use Double cream, which is 48% fat, but I don’t usually see that in the grocery stores in Oklahoma City.

 The heavy cream will perform the best, so get that if you can.
 I’ve been really happy with Aldi’s brand, even compared to some major name brands such as Land O’Lakes.
 Whole Foods 365 brand is also great.